-Existing law requires a parent, legal guardian, or driver who transports a child under 8 years of age on a highway in a motor vehicle to properly secure that child in a rear seat in an appropriate child passenger restraint system.
-Existing law, however, authorizes a child or ward under 8 years of age who is 4 feet 9 inches in height or taller to be restrained by a safety belt rather than by a child passenger restraint system.
+Existing law requires a parent, legal guardian, or driver who transports a child under 16 years of age on a highway in a motor vehicle to properly secure that child in an appropriate child passenger restraint system or safety belt, as specified.
+Existing law authorizes a child or ward under 8 years of age who is 4 feet 9 inches in height or taller to be properly restrained by a safety belt rather than by a child passenger restraint system.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.